What is SASE? And why it’s the next big thing

 SD-WAN is network-as-a-service, and SASE takes that one step further by adding security to the mix.
 SASE is considered network-security-as-a-service.

-They are complementary, not competitors.
-By bringing SD-WAN and SASE together under one provider and a single solution, enterprise clients can leverage SD-WAN visibility, identity analytics, and security threat information — now security data and network data can come together in the same dashboard for heightened levels of visibility and insight
+• A single source of truth for SD-WAN visibility, identity analytics, and security threat information — now security data and network data can come together in the same dashboard for heightened levels of visibility and insight

 • Keeping SD-WAN and security strategies fully aligned is easier now — network micro-segmentation strategies can be easily leveraged for security monitoring based on segmented flow data